bulletmark/cdhist/README.md

 ### INSTALLATION

-Requires bash + python 2.x or later.
+Requires bash + python 2.x or later (not python 3.x).
 Just type the following to install.

     sudo make install